MichaelDipilato/MATLAB_genre_guesser/README.md

 There is also a code subfolder that contains a set of useful functions for feature extraction.

 ## Noise testing
-I also added noise to music files (Add_noise.m script) in order to test the classifiers performance whith noisy files and to check how much noise impacts on their ability to guess.
+I also added noise (babble.wav file) to music files in the Add_noise.m script in order to test the classifiers performance whith noisy files and to check how much noise impacts on their ability to guess.

 ## Evaluation
 A confusion matrix will be plotted for every classifier using each of the feature sets.
 This matrix shows: